GabeMaker/makers-sandbox/README.md

 A repo for storing:
 - MA work in progress
+- Notes and resources
-- MA notes and resources
+- Athletic restarts of MA tutorials and projects
 - Experimental code that doesn't fit anywhere else